stuckerdev10/capstone-project-gold-standard/README.md

 Applying Machine Learning to Predicting Commodity Prices.

 ## Main Folder
-Contains Presentation Slides and our report, which further details the course of our research and discoveries.
+Contains Presentation Slides and our two reports, which further details the course of our research and discoveries.
+Also contains early napkin drawings, used to focus our investigation.

 ## Project Specifications Folder
 Contains required deliverables for Project Kickoff.